aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.3 Unsupervised Learning, Recommenders, Reinforcement Learning/readme.md

 - **Robotics**: Autonomous robots learning to navigate or manipulate objects.
 - **Recommendation Systems**: Personalizing content recommendations.
 - **Finance**: Automated trading systems.

+### Mars Rover Example

+Let's use the example of a Mars rover to illustrate the concepts of reinforcement learning (RL).
+Imagine a Mars rover that needs to navigate the Martian terrain to collect samples and return to its base station.
+The goal is for the rover to learn how to achieve this task efficiently through reinforcement learning.

+### Key Components in the Mars Rover Example

+1. **Agent**: The Mars rover.
+2. **Environment**: The Martian terrain, including obstacles, sample locations, and the base station.
+3. **State (s)**: The current situation of the rover, which can include its position, remaining battery life, and the locations of nearby samples and obstacles.
+4. **Action (a)**: Decisions the rover can make, such as moving forward, turning left or right, stopping to collect a sample, or returning to the base station.
+5. **Reward (r)**: Immediate feedback received after performing an action, such as a positive reward for collecting a sample or returning to base, and a negative reward for hitting an obstacle or running out of battery.
+6. **Policy (π)**: The strategy the rover uses to decide its next action based on the current state.
+7. **Value Function (V)**: The expected cumulative reward of being in a state, helping the rover evaluate long-term benefits.
+8. **Action-Value Function (Q)**: The expected cumulative reward of taking a specific action in a specific state.

+### The Learning Process

+1. **Initialization**: The rover starts with an initial policy and value function, which might be random or based on prior knowledge.
+2. **Interaction**: The rover explores the Martian terrain by taking actions.
+3. **Observation**: After each action, the rover observes the new state (e.g., new position) and receives a reward (e.g., +10 for collecting a sample, -5 for hitting an obstacle).
+4. **Learning**: The rover updates its policy and value functions based on the observed rewards and state transitions.

+### Example Scenario

+1. **Initial State**: The rover is at the base station with full battery life and no samples collected.
+2. **Actions**:

+   - Move forward to explore the terrain.
+   - Turn left or right to navigate around obstacles.
+   - Stop to collect samples when near a sample location.
+   - Return to the base station to drop off collected samples and recharge.

+3. **Rewards**:
+   - +10 for successfully collecting a sample.
+   - +5 for returning to the base station with collected samples.
+   - -5 for hitting an obstacle.
+   - -10 for running out of battery far from the base station.

+### Exploration vs. Exploitation

+The rover needs to balance exploration (trying new paths to find more samples) and exploitation (following known paths that have been successful).
+Strategies include:

+- **ε-Greedy**: With probability ε, the rover chooses a random action to explore; otherwise, it chooses the best-known action based on its policy.
+- **Softmax**: The rover probabilistically selects actions, favoring those with higher estimated rewards but still occasionally exploring.

+### Updating the Policy

+Using a method like Q-learning, the rover updates its action-value function $( Q(s, a) )$:

+$[ Q(s, a) \leftarrow Q(s, a) + \alpha [r + \gamma \max_{a'} Q(s', a') - Q(s, a)] ]$

+Where:

+- $( \alpha )$ is the learning rate.
+- $( \gamma )$ is the discount factor.
+- $( s' )$ is the new state after taking action $( a )$.
+- $( a' )$ is the next action.

+### Example Episode

+1. **Initial State**: Rover is at the base station.
+2. **Action**: Move forward.
+3. **New State**: Rover moves to a new position.
+4. **Reward**: No immediate reward.
+5. **Action**: Move forward and finds a sample.
+6. **New State**: Near a sample.
+7. **Reward**: +10 for collecting the sample.
+8. **Action**: Return to the base station.
+9. **New State**: At the base station.
+10. **Reward**: +5 for returning with samples.

+The rover updates its Q-values based on these interactions, learning the best paths and strategies over many episodes.